brands-d/kMap/README.md

 Tutorial videos demonstrating the most important features of kMap.py can be found here: https://www.youtube.com/playlist?list=PLAoZOqtibC5ypO57SU4emdelPzSGQRO8c

 ## Updating
-Major releases for kMap.py are distributaed via the PyPI Server (pip install).
+Major releases for kMap.py are distributed via the PyPI Server (pip install).
 The source code and all minor updates with it are hosted on GitHub (https://github.com/brands-d/kMap).
 If you cloned the project using git executing

     git pull origin master